djiboutian-axolotl/djiboutian-axolotl.github.io/_posts/2021-05-15-helpful-links-and-info.markdown

 use_math: false
 author: Your Correspondent
 ---

+This post will including an ever-updating list of helpful Jekyll- and markdown-related notes.

+## Jekyll commands

 I can type `bundle info --path minima` to get the gem installation location.

 To test locally, type `bundle exec jekyll serve`.